Bonner Fellows commit to:

 - Intensive mentoring and advising - Bonner fellows are assigned an academic adviser within the Swearer Center and a student peer adviser who has been involved with Swearer.

-- Students with demonstrated financial need will receive a yearly academic stipend for their participation in the Bonner Community Fellows Program (up to $2,000 per academic year).
+- Students with demonstrated financial need will receive a yearly academic stipend for their participation in the Bonner Community Fellowship (up to $2,000 per academic year).

 - A lifelong community of Bonners both at Brown University and other universities.

-The Bonner Community Fellows program is structured to be:
+The Bonner Community Fellowship is structured to be:

 - Developmental - Students gain increasing levels of experience, responsibility, and leadership across their four years with the Swearer Center.